-- Restart Trend Micro Control Manager service on the managed product server. - Manually re-register to Control Manager.
-MCP agents do not re-register automatically and need to be manually re-registered to the Control Manager server.
+- Restart the Trend Micro Control Manager service on the managed product server. - Unregister from the Control Manager on the preconfiguration console and then manually re-register to Control Manager.

 Stopping and Restarting Control Manager Services

 Use the Windows Services screen, on the server where Control Manager installs, to restart any of the following Control Manager services: